Artificial Intelligence Glossary

 MIT Technology Review

-Publication covering emerging technologies with particular depth in AI, biotechnology, and computing.
+Publication covering emerging technologies with particular depth in AI, biotechnology, and computing that shapes industry discourse and policy.

 Marketing Automation AI

-AI-enhanced marketing automation that optimizes timing, content, and audience targeting automatically.
+AI-enhanced marketing automation that optimizes timing, content, and audience targeting automatically to boost conversion rates and ROI.

 Marketing Mix Modeling